Joe Feagin

+History

-Feagin has done much research work on race and ethnic relations and has served as the scholar in residence at the U.S. Commission on Civil Rights.
+Feagin has previously taught at the University of Massachusetts, Boston, University of California, Riverside, University of Texas at Austin, and the University of Florida.
+He focused most of his research work on race and ethnic relations, and served as the scholar in residence at the U.S. Commission on Civil Rights.
 He has written over 60 books.
 He is the 2006 recipient of a Harvard Alumni Association achievement award and was the 1999–2000 president of the American Sociological Association.

 Early life

-He was born in San Angelo, Texas, but spent most of his childhood and adolescence in Houston, TX in the area now known as West University Place.
+Feagin was born in San Angelo, Texas, in May 1938.
+He spent most of his childhood and adolescence in Houston, in the area now known as West University Place.
 He attended Mirabeau B. Lamar High School.

 Education

-After completing his undergraduate education at Baylor University in 1960, Feagin moved to Boston where he went on to earn his Ph.D. in sociology (social relations) from Harvard University in 1966.
-He was the Scholar-in-Residence at the U.S. Civil Rights Commission (1974–1975).
-Currently, he is the Ella C. McFadden and Distinguished Professor of Liberal Arts at Texas A&M University.
+He completed his undergraduate education at Baylor University in 1960 and moved to Boston, where he earned a Ph.D. in sociology (social relations) from Harvard University in 1966.
+He was scholar-in-residence at the US Civil Rights Commission (1974–1975).
+He is the Ella C. McFadden and Distinguished Professor of Liberal Arts at Texas A&M University.
 His research and teaching interests concern mainly the development and structure of racial and gender prejudice and discrimination, especially institutional and systemic discrimination and racism.